Understanding Required Minimum Distributions & Advanced Tax Strategies For RMD’s

 I mentioned above that the IRS has a uniform lifetime table for calculating the RMD amount.
 If your spouse is more than 10 years younger than you are, there is a special RMD table that you will need to use called the “joint life table” with a completely different set of distribution periods, so make sure you’re using the correct table when calculating the RMD amount.

-When you inherit an IRA from someone else, those IRAs have their own set of required minimum distribution rules which vary from the rules at the age 70 1/2.
-For non-spouse beneficiaries, required minimum distributions must begin by December 31st of the year following the decedent date of death.
-In the case of an inherited IRA, Roth IRAs also have RMD requirements.
+When you inherit an IRA from someone else, those IRAs have their own set of required minimum distribution rules which vary from the rules at the age 72.
+The SECURE Act that was passed in 2019 split non-spouse beneficiaries of IRA into two categories.
+For individuals that inherited retirement accounts prior to December 31, 2019, they are still able to stretch the RMD over their lifetime and the required minimum distributions must begin by December 31st of the year following the decedent date of death.
+For individuals that inherited a retirement account after December 31, 2019, the New 10 Rule replaced the stretch option and no RMDs are required for non-spouse beneficiaries.
 For the full list of rule, deadlines, and tax strategies surrounding inherited IRA’s see the articles listed below:

 Hi, I’m Michael Ruger.
 I’m the managing partner of Greenbush Financial Group and the creator of the nationally recognized Money Smart Board blog .
 I created the blog because there are a lot of events in life that require important financial decisions.
 The goal is to help our readers avoid big financial missteps, discover financial solutions that they were not aware of, and to optimize their financial future.